King's Bounty: Dark Side: Development

-In April 2014, 1C Company announced the game and its details.
-The game was scheduled to release in the summer of 2014.
-The game was released on Steam Early Access on May 16, 2014 and the release version was announced to be released online and in retail.
-The game was delayed and the publishers announced that the game would be available on August 14, 2014 and a gameplay trailer was released.
-A Premium Edition of the game was announced that included more quests and locations along with a bonus amulet that increased leveling speed.
+1C Company announced the game and its details in April 2014.
+Initially released on Steam as Early Access version on May 16, the game was released three months later on August 14.
+A Premium Edition of the game includes more quests and locations along with a bonus amulet that increases leveling speed.
 Those who entered the Early Access of the game automatically received the premium edition.
 The retail box of the premium edition was published by Excalibur Publishing in United Kingdom, Scandinavian countries, Australasia and South Africa.

 Reception

 The game holds a score of 73/100 based on 13 reviews on Metacritic and an aggregate of 71% on GameRankings based on 5 reviews.
-It was given a score of 8/10 by Brett Todd of GameSpot praising the game for its gameplay and soundtrack.
-Eike Cramer of 4players gave it a score of 77/100 praising it for allowing players to play as the usually antagonistic races from the series.
+It was given a score of 8/10 by Brett Todd of GameSpot, praising the game for its gameplay and soundtrack.
+Eike Cramer of 4players gave it a score of 77/100, praising it for allowing players to play as the usually antagonistic races from the series.
 Rüdiger Steidle of GameStar gave it a review score of 68/100 and criticised it for offering nothing fresh when compared to the previous games of the series.
-Claudio Chianese gave it a review score of 7.1/10 saying the game was made for both the old fans of the series and new players of the series.
+Claudio Chianese gave it a review score of 7.1/10, saying the game was made for both the old fans and new players of the series.